manolaz/amoca-hedera-dapp/README.md

 users.

 Hedera supports the Ethereum JSON-RPC spec through a middle layer called the Hedera JSON-RPC Relay.
-This relay is responsible for translating Ethereum JSON-RPC API calls into Hedera gRPC API calls.
+This relay is responsible for translating Ethereum JSON-RPC compatible API calls into Hedera gRPC and REST API calls.
 To see a full list of supported methods, refer to
 <https://github.com/hashgraph/hedera-json-rpc-relay/blob/main/docs/rpc-api.md>

 Apps and wallets that integrate Hedera can choose to use the Hedera JSON-RPC Relay to interact with the network, directly use Hedera APIs and SDKs, or do both.
-A strong reason to integrate Hedera leveraging the Hedera JSON-RPC Relay is to utilize existing tools and libraries available in the EVM ecosystem such as Wagmi, Viem, AppKit, and WalletKit.
+A strong reason to leverage the Hedera JSON-RPC Relay is to utilize existing tools and libraries available in the EVM ecosystem such as Wagmi, Viem, AppKit, and WalletKit.

 > [!WARNING]
 >